RRZE-HPC/likwid/doc/archs/ivybridgeep.md

 \anchor IVBEP_SBOX
 <H2>LLC-to-QPI interface counters</H2>
 <P>The Intel&reg; IvyBridge EP/EN/EX microarchitecture provides measurements of the QPI Link layer (QPI) in the Uncore.
 The description from Intel&reg;:<BR>
 <I>The Intel&reg; QPI Link Layer is responsible for packetizing requests from the caching agent on the way out to the system interface.
 As such, it shares responsibility with the CBo(s) as the Intel&reg; QPI caching agent(s).
-It is responsible for converting CBo requests to Intel&reg; QPI messages (i.e. snoop generation and data response messages from the snoop response) as well as converting/forwarding ring messages to Intel&reg; QPI packets and vice versa.On Ivy Bridge, Intel&reg; QPI is split into two separate layers.
+It is responsible for converting CBo requests to Intel&reg; QPI messages (i.e. snoop generation and data response messages from the snoop response) as well as converting/forwarding ring messages to Intel&reg; QPI packets and vice versa.
+On Ivy Bridge, Intel&reg; QPI is split into two separate layers.
 The Intel&reg; QPI LL (link layer) is responsible for generating, transmitting, and receiving packets with the Intel&reg; QPI link.
 </I><BR>
 The QPI hardware performance counters are exposed to the operating system through PCI interfaces.
 There are two of those interfaces for the QPI.
 If your system has not all interfaces but interface 0 does not work, try the other one.
-The name SBOX originates from the Nehalem EX Uncore monitoring where this functional unit is called SBOX.
+The name SBOX originates from the Nehalem EX Uncore monitoring.
 </P>
 <H3>Counter and events</H3>
 <TABLE>